RuslanChernysh/kryvyi-rih-s5p-coverage-aware-workflow/data/tables/README.md

 Seasonal and annual summary table for 2019–2024.

-This table provides aggregated statistics used for interannual and seasonal interpretation of the pollutant-specific results.
+This file provides aggregated reporting statistics used to characterize temporal patterns across the study period and supports the corresponding results presented in the publication.

 ---

 ### `ARTICLE4_FINAL_LONG_TERM_SUMMARY_2019_2024_R01.csv`

-Long-term summary of the principal study-period results.
+Long-term summary of the analysed Sentinel-5P products for the complete 2019–2024 study period.

-This file provides compact reporting-level statistics derived from the 2019–2024 analysis and supports interpretation of long-term spatial and temporal patterns.
+This table provides consolidated statistics used for long-term comparison and interpretation of pollutant-specific results.

 ---

 ### `ARTICLE4_SO2_COMPLETE_SEASON_CANDIDATES_2019_2024_R01.csv`

-Candidate complete seasons identified for the SO2 analysis.
+Quality-controlled candidate seasons for the SO2 processing branch.

-This table documents the evaluation of seasonal data completeness used to determine which SO2 periods provide sufficient temporal support for subsequent seasonal comparison.
+This file documents the complete-season candidates evaluated under the SO2-specific temporal-support logic and supports transparent selection of seasonal SO2 products used in the publication analysis.

 ---

-### `ARTICLE4_FIG3_TIME_SERIES_DATA_2019_2024_R01.csv`

-Source data for the study-period time-series figure.

-The file contains the tabular values used to construct the temporal visualization and provides a machine-readable record of the values represented in the corresponding publication figure.

----

-### `ARTICLE4_FIG7_AVAILABILITY_DATA_2019_2024_R01.csv`

-Source data for the data-availability / temporal-support figure.

-This file documents the availability information used to visualize differences in temporal support across the analysed Sentinel-5P products.

----

 ### `ARTICLE4_FINAL_ACCEPTANCE_MANIFEST_2019_2024_R01.csv`

-Final acceptance-status table for the publication-run outputs.
+Final acceptance record for publication-run outputs.

-It records the acceptance or eligibility status of evaluated products and provides an additional traceability layer between quality-control assessment and the products retained for scientific interpretation.
+This file documents the acceptance status of the evaluated products and provides an additional provenance layer linking workflow outputs to the final publication package.

+## Figure-supporting data

+Machine-readable source data used specifically for publication figures are stored separately in:

+`../figure_data/`

+This separation distinguishes general analytical and quality-control tables from data products prepared specifically to support individual publication figures.

-## Scope
+## Interpretation

-These tables are provided as supporting scientific data for the archived workflow and associated manuscript.
-They should be interpreted together with the processing methodology, quality-control rules, spatial products, and provenance documentation contained elsewhere in this repository.
+The tables in this directory should be interpreted together with the methodological documentation, scientific raster products, figure-supporting data, and provenance manifests included in this repository.

-Missing or unavailable observations are preserved according to the workflow logic and should not be interpreted as zero pollutant values.
+Missing or unavailable observations are preserved according to the workflow logic and must not be interpreted as zero pollutant values.

+Pollutant-specific processing branches and quality-control rules should be considered when comparing results across NO2, CO, and SO2.

+## Reproducibility

+These tables provide machine-readable records of the numerical results, methodological configuration, quality-control assessment, and publication-selection logic generated by the archived scientific workflow.

+Together with the source code, raster products, figure-supporting data, and manifests, they support traceability from processing decisions to the reported scientific results.

 ## Reuse and citation